moust1que/Mechanics-Bac2-Q2/README.md

 ## English 🇬🇧

-> Reproduction of 3 gamplay mechanics developed in C++ and Blueprint with Unreal Engine 5 as part of the Programming course (Bac2 Q2) at Haute École Albert Jacquard college.
+> Reproduction of 3 gameplay mechanics developed in C++ and Blueprint with Unreal Engine 5 as part of the Programming course (Bac2 Q2) at Haute École Albert Jacquard college.

 ---